Academic Support / The Peak

-Students who are not in the Academic Success Program can meet with the director to discuss a variety of academic success topics, such as time management, study habits/skills, note-taking techniques, and how to make best use of your learning style.
+Students who are not in the Academic Success Program can meet with the director to discuss various academic success topics, such as time management, study habits/skills, note-taking techniques, and how to make the best use of your learning style.

 Resources on a variety of academic success topics will be available in the PEAK lobby (3rd floor, Main Building).